dArignac/smarthome/SETUP.md

 Clone the repo `git clone https://github.com/dArignac/smarthome.git`.

-# Docker
+# Docker and other prerequisites

-Run `setup-docker.sh`.
+Run `setup.sh`.
 It should complete without any error and shows that docker is running.

 Log out and log in again to have the group change reflected on the current user.